 The study's authors believed that this probably happened because the women who lived so closely together "exchanged" pheromones over time, which eventually led to this phenomenon.

 However, later studies cast doubts on the methodology researchers used for the 1971 research.
 The later studies highlighted numerous shortcomings and modifying factors that the original researchers had not accounted for.
 They also noted a "lack of empirical evidence for synchrony in the foregoing studies of both Western and non-Western populations."

 Moreover, studies that followed were never able to replicate the findings of the initial research. convincingly.
-Research published more recently did not find that college roommates experienced menstrual synchrony.

 Investigators have since become more inclined to believe that the notion is nothing but an enduring myth, with any synchrony being purely coincidental.

 Alexandra Alvergne, who is an associate professor in biocultural anthropology at the University of Oxford in the United Kingdom, told the BBC that, "As humans, we always like exciting stories.
 We want to explain what we observe by something that is meaningful.
 And the idea that what we observe is due to chance or randomness is just not as interesting."

 Finally, some of the most persistent misconceptions refer to the use of tampons to absorb period blood.
 Because a person has to insert a tampon in the vagina, some people may worry that this may cause some damage.

 One primary worry is that inserting a tampon can break the hymen, which, as popular misconception has it, is a "mark of virginity."